CRE · Valuation · Investment Analysis

 Focus Acquisitions / Investment

-Industrial Retail Office DCF ARGUS CRE Investing
+Industrial Retail Self-Storage DCF ARGUS CRE Investing USPAP